AdamBoley/Project-Beergate/README.md

     - adding an upvote automatically is difficult, since the add_review function does not allow an upvote to be assigned during the upload/save process

 - Optional purchased_from CharField in Review - rejected as unncessary.
 The beer name and brewery should be sufficient if a user wishes to search for a place to buy the beer from, plus it could prove confusing for users submitting reviews of draught ales

+- Display the total number of comments on the index, search_results, user_reviews pages using a context - rejected as too difficult